iamzehan/flowers/README.md

 ### * How to deploy a neural network based image classifier on the web with FastAPI

-### (Warning!
+### _(Hold up!
 This repository does not contain the code for training the Neural Network, we are using a pretrained saved model.)

 ### * Before you go ahead and clone this repository check your python version